ena-ema-technologies/front-end-skill-assesment-aug-24/readme.md

 Website Key Features:
 -------------

-- Easy Registration Process & Secure Sign-In with Authentication
 - Display all available cleaning services with detailed descriptions, pricing, and images.
-- Enable secure payment options, including credit/debit cards, digital wallets, and PayPal.
 - Easily share service offerings, promotions, and content across popular social media platforms
 - Allow customers to customize services by selecting add-ons or special requests based on their needs
 - Customers can select and purchase services online, with options for booking specific dates and times.
-- Display verified customer reviews and ratings to build trust and help others make informed decisions.
+- Display some static customer reviews and ratings to build trust and help others make informed decisions.
-- Send automated email or SMS reminders for upcoming bookings and allow customers to reschedule if needed.
 - Offer bundled cleaning packages with flexible pricing options for regular customers or subscription plans.
 - Feature a section for exclusive discounts, loyalty programs, and promotional offers to attract and retain customers
-- Registered users can access a personalized dashboard to manage bookings, view past orders, and track service schedules.